AdrienPoupa/docker-compose-nas/README.md

 Jellyseer gives you content recommendations, allows others to make requests to you, and allows logging in with Jellyfin credentials.

-To setup, go to https://hostname/jellyseerr/setup, and set the URLs as follows:
+To set up, go to https://hostname/jellyseerr/setup, and set the URLs as follows:
 - Jellyfin: http://jellyfin:8096/jellyfin
 - Radarr:
   - Hostname: radarr